kashisau/kashis.com.au/src/pages/contact.md

     links:
       - linkedin:
         blurb: >
-          Connect with my professional network on LinkedIn, where I keep my resumé as a living document detailing my experience.
+          Connect with my professional network on LinkedIn, where I keep my résumé as a living document outlining the work I've been involved in.
         btnText: "LinkedIn"
         title: "Connect with me on LinkedIn"
         url: "https://au.linkedin.com/in/kashisau"
       - theunlikelysherpas:
         blurb: >
-          I’m currently living in Kathmandu, Nepal, engaged as a volunteer ICT Officer in Kirtipur Municipality until March 2019.
-Follow my adventure at The&nbsp;Unlikely&nbsp;Sherpas
+          I’m currently living in Kathmandu, Nepal, volunteering as an ICT Officer in Kirtipur Municipality until March 2019.
+Read about it at _The&nbsp;Unlikely&nbsp;Sherpas_.
         btnText: "The Unlikely Sherpas"
         title: "Read about the progress of my volunteer role on The Unlikely Sherpas"
         url: "https://medium.com/the-unlikely-sherpas"